 Step Two: Review your answers, confirm your information, and pay a nominal fee

-Before writing a will you need to choose beneficiaries, executors and witnesses these are people that you know will care about anything and everything.
-They have many options for storing the will inc. their home, with valuable possessions.
+Before writing a will you need to choose beneficiaries, executors and two witnesses.
+These are people that you know will care about anything and everything.
+They have many options for storing the will including their home, with valuable possessions.

 Step Three: Receive your document, legally sign and have it witnessed

 Once a secure payment has been processed, your final document will be emailed to you.
-You will also receive detailed guidelines for finalising the Will with your signature and legal witness.
+You will also receive detailed guidelines for finalising your own Will with your signature and the signatures of your legal witness.

 A solicitor will then review the document to make sure it is legally in order.